johnnymatthews/learning-aion/3-vote-with-aion/README.md

 3. `closeQuestion` will close an existing question regardless of if it has reached its `requiredVotes` condition.
 This method can only be called by the contract owner, assigned to the deployer address.

-    This method takes in a `quesitonID` parameter and will prematurely close a question after checking if the caller is the owner.
+    This method takes in a `questionID` parameter and will prematurely close a question after checking if the caller is the owner.

     ```java
     @Callable